fengmanchin890/SHOPSOCIAL/README.md

 └── settings/               # Platform settings
 ```

-## Customization

-The B2B platform can be customized to meet specific business needs:

-- **Document Templates**: Customize quote, invoice, and other business documents
-- **Workflow Configuration**: Adjust approval processes and notification settings
-- **Integration Options**: Connect with ERP, CRM, and accounting systems
-- **Branding**: Apply your company's branding and visual identity

 ## International Trade Support

 The platform is designed for international trade with features like: